sophielabelle/sophielabelle/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I was a snowboarding instructor for 5 years and ride motorcycles!

+I live in Oceanside CA, and am a Front End Developer!
+I like solving tough problems and actively learning new things.
+I love being outdoors and spending time riding my motorcycle, snowboarding and hanging out on the beach!
+If I'm not doing any of that I am rolling Jiu Jitsu or playing video games!
+Feel free to reach out and connect to talk about hobbies or projects!

 ## 🌱 I’m currently learning
 [//]: <>
 ### React!